ast-grep/ast-grep.github.io/website/catalog/typescript/avoid-jsx-short-circuit.md

 ### Description

 In [React](https://react.dev/learn/conditional-rendering), you can conditionally render JSX using JavaScript syntax like `if` statements, `&&`, and `? :` operators.
 However, you should almost never put numbers on the left side of `&&`.
-This is because React will render the number if it is falsy (such as 0), instead of the JSX element on the right side.
+This is because React will render the number `0`, instead of the JSX element on the right side.
+A concrete example will be conditionally rendering a list when the list is not empty.

 This rule will find and fix any short-circuit rendering in JSX and rewrite it to a ternary operator.